 -

-“Album of the exhibition of Spanish furniture from the 15th-16th centuries and the first half of the 17th century”.
+“Album of the exhibition of Spanish furniture from the 15th-16th centuries and the first half of the 17th century.”
 Spanish Society of Friends of Art.
 Phototype by Hauser and Menet, Madrid.
 Madrid, 1912.
-Album produced and published on the occasion of the first temporary exhibition organised in Spain dedicated specifically to antique furniture by the Spanish Society of Friends of Art (held in 1912), which has thirty-one full-page plates and thanks to which (and the exhibition), interest in national antique furniture in this country increased.
+Album made and published on the occasion of the first temporary exhibition organized in Spain specifically dedicated to antique furniture by the Spanish Society of Friends of Art (held in 1912), which has thirty-one full-page plates and thanks to which (already the exhibition), interest in national antique furniture was increasing in this country.

 · Size: 34.5x3x25 cms